-Simple, go to their website www.dkb.de and fill the forms.
+Simple, go to the DKB website website and fill the forms.
 It will take 5 – 10 minutes of your time.
 You will receive a confirmation email, you need to print it and the only tricky thing is that you need to go to a bank (in Switzerland) or to a post office (in Germany) for the identification process, which is as simple as showing your passport or identity card to the bank/post employee, and ask him/her to sign the identification form (and/or put a bank stamp on it).
 Many banks offer this service for free, even if you are not their customer.
 I went to the Raiffeisen bank in Zurich Oerlikon.
 The guy was really easy going and did it without any problem (ok first he was a bit puzzled, then I explained he needed just to check my passport and registration in the city of Zurich and confirm I didn’t fake my address or passport details, and sign it), even if I’m not their customer.

 After a week and a few days, you will receive in 3 separate letters containing 1) the credit card, 2) the credit card pin code and 3) the e-banking password.